 This is the third part of a three-part series on creation and evolution.
 It’s a mix of science and spiritual.
 The subject here is personal belief, and how your belief compares with others.
 As always, I use as much data and facts as possible.

 THREE POSITIONS FOR GENESIS BELIEVERS.
-If you believe in biblical truth AND you believe in science, you fall into one of three positions, as laid out in a book by Hal Reed and Duane Thurman called How to Think about Evolution (2015).
-It’s a carefully researched book, not yet published, by two biology professors.… More
+If you believe in biblical truth AND you believe in science, you fall into one of three positions, as laid out in a book by Hal Reed and Duane Thurman called How to Think about Evolution (2015).… More

 WHATS IN THIS BLOG: • Overview of creation – evolution. • Where does science succeed and where does it fail? • Fossil evidence for deep time. • How reliable are dating methods? • The bones of John the Baptist. • The dilemma of young earth creation. • Thirsty koala bear in Australian extreme heat drinking water.